magento1211/magento2-extension-sms/README.md

 ## Credits
 This module features an option to enable international telephone number validation.
 Our supporting code uses a version of the [International Telephone Input](https://github.com/jackocnr/intl-tel-input) JavaScript plugin.
 We've also borrowed some components from this [MaxMage Magento module](https://github.com/MaxMage/international-telephone-input).
 Kudos and thanks!

+## 1.2.0-RC1

+###### What’s new
+- We've added extra form fields to allow merchants to select the sender's from name in SMS messages.

+###### Improvements
+- We updated the structure and default sort order of our SMS Sends Report grid.
+- In phone number validation, all error codes now resolve to an error message.

 ## 1.1.1

 ###### Bug fixes